Partition Action Q&A Series

 • Co-ownership exists: Joint title means each owner has an undivided interest; neither can force a signature outside a court process.

-• File a partition proceeding: Start a special proceeding with the Clerk of Superior Court asking for sale or award of the boat to one owner.
+• File a partition proceeding: Start a special proceeding with the Clerk of Superior Court asking for sale of the boat and division of the proceeds.

-• Indivisibility standard: Show the boat cannot be practically divided without injury; this supports sale or transfer.
+• Indivisibility standard: Show the boat cannot be practically divided without injury; this supports sale.

-• Title mechanics: Use the court’s order to complete transfer through the state vessel titling system if signatures are withheld.
+• Title mechanics: Use the court’s order to complete transfer through the state vessel titling system if permitted by the order and agency requirements.

 What the Statutes Say